surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 of your string, ``Z_STRLEN_P(container)`` just read that value in memory : very few CPU cycles are needed for that.

 Now I think you understand that there are much much more CPU instructions involved in the PHP function call of ``strlen()`` than in the use of ``isset()`` in the case of a string offset.
 You see how ``isset()`` is light ?
-Don't be scared by many if(), they are not the heaviest parts of the C code and can be optimized in some ways by the C compiler.
+Don't be scared by many if statements, they are not the heaviest parts of the C code and can be optimized in some ways by the C compiler.
-The ``isset()`` handler code doesn't lookup hashtables, doesn't perform any check, doesn't push any pointer to any stack frame, to pop them back later, eventually transforming the data...
+The ``isset()`` handler code doesn't lookup hashtables, doesn't perform any complex check, doesn't push any pointer to any stack frame, to pop them back later, eventually transforming the data...
-The code is way lighter than the overall code of a function call, with many less memory accesses (slow).
+The code is way lighter than the overall code of a function call, with many less memory accesses (this is the most important part to notice).
 And in this particular case of a string : it leads to a huge improvement if you were iterating this code over and over again into a loop.
+Of course, if you just run one iteration of comparison between ``strlen()`` and ``isset()``, you will find the performance benefit really low, about 5ms difference, something like that.
+But multiplied by 50,000 iterations...

 Notice as well, [by reading the whole isset() source code](http://lxr.php.net/xref/PHP_5_5/Zend/zend_vm_def.h#4445), that it is shared with the ``empty()`` code.
 ``empty()`` on a string offset will differ from the same ``isset()`` statement by just additionnaly reading if the first character of the